Chart Color Schemes

 Health performance in Albion Park Rail is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-Its private health cover rate is approximately 52%, higher than the average SA2 area (~3,649 people).
-The most prevalent medical conditions are arthritis (11.3%) and mental health issues (11.0%).
-Conversely, 57.3% of residents report having no medical ailments, compared to 65.2% in Rest of NSW.
-The area has a senior population of 21.6%, comprising 1,508 people aged 65 and over.
-Health outcomes among seniors present challenges similar to those seen in the general population.
+Multiple health conditions impact both younger and older age groups, with private health cover at approximately 52% of the total population (~3649 people), slightly higher than the average SA2 area.
+The most prevalent medical conditions are arthritis (11.3%) and mental health issues (11.0%), while 57.3% of residents report no medical ailments, compared to 63.3% in Regional NSW.
+Working-age residents face notable health challenges due to high chronic condition rates.
+The area has 22.2% of residents aged 65 and over (1550 people), lower than the 23.4% in Regional NSW.
+Health outcomes among seniors present some challenges, with national rankings largely aligned with the general population.

 Frequently Asked Questions - Health